 Private View Tuesday 12 February, 6.30 - 8.30pm

-The ACF London is pleased to present an exhibition of works by the winners and shortlisted artists from a new photography priye in tribute of the late Austrian emigre photographer Wolf Suschitzky.
-The ACF London, with the support of the Austrian Federal Chancellery (BKA) initiated the priye in 2018 to years following the death of Wolf Suschitzky.
+The ACF London is pleased to present an exhibition of works by the winners and shortlisted artists from a new photography prize in tribute of the late Austrian emigre photographer Wolf Suschitzky.
+The ACF London, with the support of the Austrian Federal Chancellery (BKA) initiated the prize in 2018 to years following the death of Wolf Suschitzky.
 Reflecting the dual nature of Suschitzky's identity, the prize was aimed at photographers based in both the UK and Austria.

 The exhibition will feature winning entries by Paul Hart (UK) and Marylise Vigneau (Austria) alongside the shortlisted photographers.
 From Austria: Kathrin Delhougne, Mario Kiesenhofer, Naa Teki Lebar and Siegmund Skalar.
 From the UK: Lilli Burridge-Payne, Chris Gunson, Anita Strasser and Alice Zoo.